 Orientation & Assessment

-The first place youth go in TJJD is an orientation and assessment unit.
-For girls, it is at the Ron Jackson State Juvenile Correctional Complex in Brownwood, Texas.
-Boys go to the McLennan County State Juvenile Correctional Facility in Mart, Texas.
+The first place youth go in TJJD is an orientation and assessment unit at the Ron Jackson State Juvenile Correctional Complex, in Brownwood.

 During orientation and assessment, staff work with youth to determine their strengths and needs.
 Medical, emotional, educational, and psychological needs are evaluated.
 The end result for each youth is an individualized treatment plan that is evaluated and retooled as necessary while youth move through TJJD.